About EPND

 Legal and ethical aspects

-WP2 will provide a governance framework composed of legal, ethical, and regulatory principles to guide the responsible discovery and sharing of data and samples and ensure participating cohorts are in compliance with these principles and best practices.
+WP2 builds a governance framework composed of legal, ethical, and regulatory principles to guide the responsible discovery and sharing of data and biosamples, protecting patient privacy, and ensures participating cohorts are in compliance with these principles and best practices.

 Procedures Icon